CenturyLinkCloud/PublicKB/Managed Services/managed-operating-system-frequently-asked-questions.md

 **How can I have my VM patched?**

 An important component of OS administration and management is keeping the system up-to-date.
-This includes keeping the system current with all patches to help prevent security compromises or operational reliability issues.
-CenturyLink will, from time to time, schedule the installation of system patches as deemed appropriate by our Solution Engineers.
-We will schedule the installation with you in advance.
-This will allow both parties to prepare for the patching, as well as provide ample time for discussion regarding the potential impact the patch may have on specific applications within your environment.

-In addition, you can request patching for your VM by contacting the Client Service Center at 1-888-638-6771 and choosing menu option 2.
+Please see the [patching article](../Managed Services/managed-os-operating-system-patching-and-update-processes.md) for more details.

 **How can I transfer files to my server using Remote Desktop?**